-You will not be helping your French Bulldog by inserting your fingers into its mouth, and you run the risk of being bitten or being injured.
+You will not be helping your French Bulldog by inserting your fingers into its mouth, and you risk being bitten or injured.
 There should be no harm or issues if it is lying on the ground or floor.
 It would be best if you prevented the Frenchie from falling or hurting itself by knocking into items.

 An injury caused by a single seizure is very rare.
 It is important to note that if your French Bulldog has multiple seizures within a short period (cluster seizures), or if the seizures last more than a few minutes, your Frenchies body temperature will rise.
-Consequently, if hyperthermia (excess body temperature) develops after a seizure, additional problems will need to be addressed.
+Consequently, additional problems will need to be addressed if hyperthermia (excess body temperature) develops after a seizure.

 Let Your French Bulldog Sleep, Eat and Drink

 Your French Bulldog may be very tired upon becoming alert and awake again.
 However, you can periodically check in on them.
 Whenever you can, let them sleep.